IsToomersCornerBeingRolledRightNow/istoomerscornerbeingrolledrightnow.github.io/README.md

 and pull our latest tweet on the backend, and use a simple ERB template to display the appropriate response.

+The hardest puzzle here was how to circumvent Twitter's rate limit, without adopting a heavyweight/redundant database in our application.
+Enter the flat-file persentence pattern: on each request, we check to see if `.twitter_cache` was written within the last 75 seconds.
+If not, then we make a new request to the Twitter API, which we write to our cache file for use within the last 75 seconds.
+ActiveRecord, eat your heart out.

 Since the Twitter API sucks, we provided our own API for the cornucopia of applications which could use this valuable data:
 <https://istoomerscornerbeingrolled.herokuapp.com/api/>.
 Just remember